cockroachdb/docs/v20.1/interleave-in-parent.md

     Another exception is the [fast path delete optimization](#fast-path-deletes), which is available if you set up your tables according to certain criteria.

-- If the amount of interleaved data stored for any Primary Key value of the root table is larger than [a key-value range's maximum size](configure-replication-zones.html#replication-zone-variables) (64MB by default), the interleaved optimizations will be diminished.
+- If the amount of interleaved data stored for any Primary Key value of the root table is larger than [a key-value range's maximum size](configure-replication-zones.html#replication-zone-variables) (512 MiB by default), the interleaved optimizations will be diminished.

     For example, if one customer has 200MB of order data, their data is likely to be spread across multiple key-value ranges and CockroachDB will not be able to access it as quickly, despite it being interleaved.